olark/hashmonitor/README.md

     $ sudo npm install -g hashmonitor

-...you may also need to install coffee-script if you don't have it:

-    $ sudo npm install -g coffee-script

 Then just run the HashMonitor using the default stdin/stdout:

     $ hashmonitor

-Once you are here, just type some fake log messages in:
+Once you are here, just type some fake log messages into stdin:

     hello #world
     goodnight #moon